theGusPassos/theguspassos.github.io/README.md

 The website's design is fully responsive and was made scratch by me.
 I used [figma](https://www.figma.com/) to prototype the mobile and desktop pages and created the styling with styled-componets without any other css framework.

+If you desire to use the same design for your own portfolio feel free to do it, just make sure to give me the credit for the structure in some way =)

 ### Build with

 - [react](https://reactjs.org/)